Acting Program Supervisor: Prof. P. Ayres, Associate Dean of Arts (Undergraduate)

 - And any special topics courses approved for inclusion in this list by the Committee on Undergraduate Studies, Faculty of Arts.

 In addition, a demonstration of adequate knowledge in both written and oral French is required.
-A candidate is deemed to have demonstrated adequate knowledge upon either passing an examination set by the French Department or by completing French 2100 with a "B" standing.
+A student is deemed to have demonstrated adequate knowledge upon either passing an examination set by the French Department or by completing French 2100 with a "B" standing.

 The normal departmental prerequisites are applicable, but Department Heads may waive course prerequisites in the Canadian Studies area for Canadian Studies Majors when alternate preparation can be demonstrated.